alaTest Sites

 Consumer review (amazon.com)

 alaTest has collected and analyzed 24 user reviews of Sony Reader Touch Edition PRS-650 from Amazon.com.
 The average user rating for this product is 4.6/5, compared to an average user rating of 4.2/5 for other products in the same category on Amazon.com.
-Reviews about the screen and design are overall positive.
-The portability and performance also get good feedback, but the size and price get less positive opinions.
+People are impressed by the screen and design.
+The portability and performance also get good feedback, but some have doubts about the size and price.

 usability, performance, portability, design, screen